uldahlalex/fs25_13_2/README.md

 - I recommend you do a small exercise / coding snippet / present your procedure.
 I will give you personalized feedback and advice on the basis of this.
 (If you just want to talk / discuss some topic, that's cool too)
 - We can do the exercise in a pair-programming fashion.

-**I can be booked for any timeslot during the next couple of week as long as it is before 2 o'clock.
-If there should be any calendar conflicts I will propose a new time.**
+**The first couple of sessions will all be Wednesday week 14 (2nd of April).
+After this, I can be booked at any point in time (as long as it is before 2 o'clock).
+If there should be any calendar conflicts, I will propose a new time**

 # Topics for recap lessons